ahmedmmesmail/KiloProject/Phase 1/Tab5ah Hegoumi/README.md

 - 🧾 Full CRUD control over menu items
 - 🔄 Real-time order tracking and billing synchronization
 - 🌙 Switchable Dark/Light mode

+**Color Choice 🧡:**
+Orange was chosen for its energetic and appetizing feel — perfect for a restaurant system.
+The color enhances user engagement, boosts visual clarity, and creates a warm, welcoming atmosphere across all interfaces.